microsoftarchive/iot-journey/docs/04-event-ingestion.md

 Here are some common requirements for event ingestion in an IoT solution:

-- Authentication.
-Only authenticated devices can send data.
-(Provisioning devices is a separate scenario, although closely related.)
+- *Authentication*.
+Only authenticated and authorized devices can send data, and will only publish data to validated endpoints (i.e. confirming that the endpoint you are connecting to has not been spoofed, etc).
+Provisoning new devices is typically a separate scenario with different credentials and access).
-- Achieving scale.
-That means both hitting the expected target data rate, but also designing the system to be scalable in the future.
+- *Achieving scale*.
+That means hitting the expected target data rate (without an unacceptable degredation in reliability or latency), but also designing the system to be scalable as the number of devices and messages increase over time.
+This specifically includes being able to handle load spikes (including gracefully handling situations such as every device deciding to reconnect or publish data simultaneously).
-- Protecting the data stream.
+- *Protecting the data stream*.
+Messages and data packets sent from devices will often pass through many intermediate systemss and services (including the public internet).
+It is important to protect the data stream from end to end with the appropriate security, encryption and signatures suited to the scenario and sensitivity of the data and devices.

 ## Fabrikam requirements